 I seldom hear the same outcry against greed in general, although there are individual exceptions.
 And it seems that the outcry against everything else on this list does not approach that against homosexuality.
 Why do we pick that one thing to focus our attention on?

 I suspect it is because I have a certain amount of guilt concerning most of the rest of these things, or at least recognize that I could easily fall to them.
 But, for me at least, homosexuality is icky.
 It is not easy to have much physical contact with another man beyond a handshake or occasional hug.
 I cannot even imagine anything more intimate.

 I am responsible for my own life and actions.
 It is not my place to judge those who make no claim to follow the teachings of Jesus.
-It is really not my place to tell them how they should live their lives.
-It is my place to share the good news of Jesus love with them.
+Nor is it my place to tell them how they should live their lives.
+But it is my place to share the good news of Jesus’ love with them.
 If they accept that, then God will deal with them concerning holiness.
 If not, then ultimately it makes no difference how they live.

 So, I will not be a voice crying out against the evils of homosexuality in the world around me.
 In spite of my feelings about it.
 Instead, I will try and follow Jesus’ example, and demonstrate love to my homosexual neighbors.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.